 From Terminal to Desktop: The Cowork Story

 Claude Code changed how developers work with AI.
 But developers aren't the only ones who need AI assistance.
-Researchers, analysts, writers, managers—anyone who works with documents and data—faces the same friction: copy-pasting context into chat windows, repeating the same tasks, losing work between sessions.
+Researchers, analysts, writers, and managers all face the same friction: copy-pasting context into chat windows, repeating the same tasks, losing work between sessions.

 Claude Cowork brings the same agentic architecture to the familiar desktop interface.